yukimcampbell-cmyk/sgd-momentum-analysis/README.md

 This project also includes an analysis of weight initialization.

-NOTE: torch_dataset.py is not provided as it was used in a university course.
+NOTE: torch_dataset.py is not included.

 ## Technologies:
 - Python